Center for Diabetes and Cardiometabolic Health – CDCH

 Who Treats Motility Disorders?

 Gastrointestinal motility disorders require specialized expertise.
-A neurogastroenterologist is a gastroenterologist with additional fellowship training specifically in motility disorders and the gut-brain-nerve connection.
+A neurogastroenterologist is a gastroenterologist with additional fellowship training specifically in motility disorders and the gut-brain connection.

-When searching for a “gastro motility specialist near me,” look for providers with motility testing capabilities and experience managing these complex conditions.
+When searching for a gastro motility specialist, look for providers with motility testing capabilities and experience managing these complex conditions.

 Comprehensive Motility Testing in Daly City

 Looking for “anorectal manometry near me” or “esophageal manometry near me”?
-Center for Diabetes and Cardiometabolic Health provides access to comprehensive motility testing services across the San Francisco Bay Area.
+Center for Diabetes and Cardiometabolic Health provides comprehensive motility testing services across the San Francisco Bay Area.

 When You Need a Motility Specialist

-Early specialist evaluation prevents complications and improves quality of life
+Early specialist evaluation prevents complications and may help improve quality of life

 Meet Our Motility Disorder Specialists